Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/README.md

-# The UW Energy Electrochem Nexus main website
+# The UW Solid State Electrochemistry and Energy main website

 Our website, http://UW-SSEEL.github.io, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [D. Allan Drummond's site](https://github.com/drummondlab/drummondlab.github.io) which in turn was pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.
 Our site will essentially copy their format and incorporate minor changes as we start to learn some website development.
 Go [here](http://drummondlab.org/about.html) to find more details about the template design.